Announcements are not outcomes.

 A principal-direct model.
 No account layer, no junior-analyst dilution.
 The person who does the analysis is the person you work with.
 Every brief is researched, sourced, and stood behind by the principal.

 Length follows the question, not a fixed format, from a one-page decision brief to a full whitepaper.
-Across statecraft, energy, critical minerals, and supply chains.
+Across geopolitics, energy, critical minerals, defense, and supply chains.

 Jonathan Macedon founded Macedon Strategic Intelligence to apply an investigative discipline to economic statecraft, markets, and industrial systems.
 The premise is simple: the greatest source of risk is usually not what has been announced, but the gap between announcement and execution, between what policy intends and what industry can actually deliver.